Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 can be found in the ``qiskit``, ``qiskit_aer``, and ``qiskit_ibm_runtime`` library.
 Each implementation serves a specific purpose:

-* The primitives in ``qiskit`` can perform local statevector simulations - useful for quickly prototying algorithms.
+* The primitives in ``qiskit`` can perform local state vector simulations - useful for quickly prototyping algorithms.
 * The primitives in ``qiskit_aer`` give access to the local Aer simulators for tasks such as noisy simulation.
 * The primitives in ``qiskit_ibm_runtime`` provide access to cloud simulators and real hardware through the Qiskit Runtime service.
 They include exclusive features such as built-in circuit optimization and error mitigation support.